Yehudiyye

 Period: Late Roman and/or Byzantine

-Excavation: Unexcavated
+Excavation: Excavated

 Selected Surveyors: Gottleib Schumacher (1884), Shmarya Gutman (1967), David Ben Ami (1979)